Pascal to Bar Conversion

 What is the process of conversion from pascal to bar units?

-For conversion from pascal to bar, multiply the number of pascal by 1.0E-5, since one pascal equals 1.0E-5 bar.
+For conversion from pascal to bar, multiply the number of pascal by 1.0E-5 as one pascal equals 1.0E-5 bar.

 This is the standard method used for conversion between these units of pressure.